EPIC-guide/epic-guide.github.io/ramp.md

 **If you are an EPFL Master's student**:
 Before contacting people below, ask members of the lab(s) you're working with for your semester project/thesis.
-They will be able to give more specific feedback.
-Feel free to contact the people below if you cannot get feedback from your lab.
+They will be able to give the most relevant feedback.
+If you cannot get feedback from your lab, you are encouraged to contact the people below.

 ## Who is this by?